mrazomej/phd/src/chapter_01/section_02_gene_reg.md

-Taking our time window $\Delta t$ to be sufficiently small, we can focus only on the two contiguous mRNA counts $m-1$ and $m+1$, and ignore the rest since jumps from further counts becomes increasingly improbable as the time step gets smaller. [@Fig:ch1_fig05](D) shows the four in- and outflows that can happen.
+Taking our time window $\Delta t$ to be sufficiently small, we can focus only on the two contiguous mRNA counts $m-1$ and $m+1$, and ignore the rest since jumps from further counts become increasingly improbable as the time step gets smaller. [@Fig:ch1_fig05](D) shows the four in- and outflows that can happen.
 Let us rewrite Eq. $\ref{eq:master_intuition}$ following this schematic.
 If a cell has $m - 1$ mRNA and during the time window $\Delta t$ produces one molecule, then it passes from state $m - 1$ to state $m$.
-This transition contributes to the inflow of probability mass by a factor $(r_m \Delta t) P(m-1, t)$, where we can think of $r_m \Delta t$ as the probability of the transcription event taking place during the time window, and this obviously multiplies the probability of having $m - 1$ mRNA to begin with.
-A similar argument can be made for all transitions in and out of $m$ depicted in [@Fig:ch1_fig05](D), with the only difference that as in Eq.
-$\ref{eq:m_t_Delta_t}$, the degradation of an mRNA molecule is proportional to the total number of molecules.
+This transition contributes to the inflow of probability mass by a factor $(r_m \Delta t) P(m-1, t)$, where we can think of $r_m \Delta t$ as the probability of the transcription event taking place during the time window, and this multiplies the probability of having $m - 1$ mRNA to begin with.
+A similar argument can be made for all transitions in and out of $m$ depicted in [@Fig:ch1_fig05](D), with the only difference that as in Eq. $\ref{eq:m_t_Delta_t}$, the degradation of an mRNA molecule is proportional to the total number of molecules.
 The resulting equation for $P(m, t + \Delta t)$ then takes the form
 $$
 \begin{split}
 P(m, t + \Delta t) = &P(m, t)